0djentd/emtk/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-BMTools
+EMTK
 =======

-_BMTools_ is a _Blender_ addon that uses _EMTK_ to simplify editing modifiers stack through modal operators and abstraction layers.
+_EMTK_ is a _Blender_ addon that uses _EMTK_ to simplify editing modifiers stack through modal operators and abstraction layers.

-_BMToolM_ is a modal operator that can be used to edit clusters and modifiers of an object.
+_EMTKM_ is a modal operator that can be used to edit clusters and modifiers of an object.
 It has editing modes for all editable properties of all Blender modifiers.

 There is a few operators that invoke UI popups with similar or extended functionality as well.

-BMTools uses EMTK, modal_input and class_var_editor_ui as python modules.
+EMTK uses EMTK, modal_input and class_var_editor_ui as python modules.